ScottMit/JS2Arduino/README.md

 6. **Upload to your Arduino:**
    - Connect Arduino via USB
-   - Select your board type (UNO R4 WiFi or ESP32 Dev Module)
+   - Select your board type (UNO R4 WiFi or ESP32)
    - Click Upload

 7. **Find your Arduino's IP address:**